hanaah1529/sep11-freedom-project/blog/entry02.md

-# Entry 2: Learning how to use jQuery to build a fitness app
+# Entry 2: Learning how to use jQuery to make a home page
 ##### 12/11/23

 ### Introduction